Timthreetwelve/TimVer/TimVer/Readme.txt

 to compare build numbers before and after running Windows Update.
 Only one history record will be recorded per build number.
 The history file is in CSV format.

-The Options page has options that determine how the application runs.
+The Options page has options that determine how the application looks and runs.

 The About page displays version information and a link to the GitHib repository.